-The pandemic's impact on our financial condition and results of operations performance, as well as its impact on our ability to successfully execute our business strategies and initiatives, remains uncertain and difficult to predict.
-To the extent the pandemic continues to disrupt economic activity globally, it could adversely affect our ability to access capital, which could in the future negatively affect our liquidity.
+We continue to monitor the situation and take appropriate actions in accordance with the recommendations and requirements of relevant authorities.
+The extent to which the COVID-19 pandemic may impact our operational and financial performance remains uncertain and will depend on many factors outside our control, including the timing, extent, trajectory and duration of the pandemic, the emergence of new variants, the development, availability, distribution and effectiveness of vaccines and treatments, the imposition of protective public safety measures, and the impact of the pandemic on the global economy and demand for our products.
+To the extent the COVID-19 pandemic continues to disrupt economic activity globally, it could adversely affect our ability to access capital, which could in the future negatively affect our liquidity.
 In addition, depressed economic activity resulting from the COVID-19 pandemic has had, and could in the future have, a material adverse effect on our long-term business as hospitals curtail and reduce capital and overall spending.
 For example, economic market disruptions have resulted, and may in the future result, in significant job losses, inflation, supply chain disruptions, changes in behavior of healthcare organizations, and reductions in disposable income.
 If patients are unable to obtain or maintain health insurance policies, it may significantly impact their ability to pay for the procedures utilizing our products, further negatively impacting our business, financial condition and results of operations.

-We continue to monitor guidance from domestic and international authorities, including federal, state and local public health authorities, and there may be developments outside our control requiring us to adjust our business strategies and operating plan.
-To the extent the COVID-19 pandemic adversely affects our business and financial results, it may also have the effect of heightening other risks described in this "Risk Factors" section.
+To the extent the COVID-19 pandemic adversely affects our business, results of operations, and financial condition, it may also have the effect of heightening other risks described in this "Risk Factors" section.